MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 - Windows cloud-native endpoints

 > [!TIP]
-> If you’re looking for a Microsoft recommended, standardized solution to build on top of, then you might be interested in [Windows in cloud configuration](https://www.microsoft.com/microsoft-365/windows/cloud-configuration).
+> If you want a Microsoft recommended, standardized solution to build on top of, then you might be interested in [Windows in cloud configuration](https://www.microsoft.com/microsoft-365/windows/cloud-configuration).
 In Intune, you can configure Windows in cloud configuration using a [Guided Scenario](../../intune/fundamentals/guided-scenarios-overview.md).
 >
 > The follow table describes the key difference between this guide and *Windows in cloud configuration*:
 >